Blue Cheese vs Mahón-Menorca Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Mahón-Menorca Cheese is made with cow or sheep milk that is typically raw.

 Composition and Texture